kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 Security](https://www.youtube.com/watch?v=tcylo9qo9gA).
 In my opinion, it's not important to keep all of this in memory so long as you remember roughly which areas pose a security risk when you're working on a Django application.

-Thanks to Zach Schipono for reviewing a draft of this post.